MarcStan/share-emergency-contacts/README.md

 # Issues

-While developing the app I used my own [IssueTracker](https://github.com/MarcStan/IssueTracker) to track the issues (see "issues" directory).
+While developing the app I used my own offline-capable [IssueTracker](https://github.com/MarcStan/IssueTracker) to track the issues (see "issues" directory).
+All issues in said folder are resolved and future issues will be tracked via [github issues](https://github.com/MarcStan/ShareEmergencyContacts/issues).

 # Known issues